Skip to main content

 • Compress images and videos: Utilize compression tools or plugins to compress your images or videos before deploying them to production.
 Tools like ImageOptim or TinyPNG for images and HandBrake or FFmpeg for videos can reduce file sizes without compromising quality.

-• Replace Animated GIFs with video: Animated GIF are large files and can slow down page loading.
+• Replace Animated GIFs with video: Animated GIFs are large files and can slow down page loading.
 Consider replacing animated GIFs with video formats(such as MP4) for smoother animation and faster page loads.
 Video generally offers better compression and can be auto-played or controlled based on user interactions.

 • Preloading LCP Image and Caching: